-Rachael is the current chair of the Society of Trust and Estate Practitioners (STEP) Victoria and Director of STEP Australia.
+Rachael is the immediate past chair of the Society of Trust and Estate Practitioners (STEP) Victoria and Director of STEP Australia.

 - Working with the taxation and commercial team in the regular review of the succession issues of family businesses to implement strategies to achieve their lifetime and testamentary objectives.

 - Working with high net worth clients in the establishment of Private Ancillary Funds and the drafting of charitable foundations in their Will.